Things to Consider

 Abandoning a good friend, without any notice at the last minute, in order to live elsewhere.

 Although this sounds harsh, the reality is that it does happen.
 Usually, students have it all planned out.
-"The three of us are going to move into Nebraska Hall and everything will be great."
-Then minutes before the first student's selection number comes up, it happens."Well…Ah….What had happened was we didn't think the Berkshire would still be available.
-And you know only two people can sign into those apartments, so… I'm sorry, good luck with your housing selection."
+"The six of us are going to move into Cassell Hall and everything will be great."
+Then minutes before the first student's room selection time, it happens.
+"Well…Ah….What had happened was we didn't think the Nebraska would still be available.
+And you know only four people can sign into those apartments, so… I'm sorry, good luck with your housing selection."

 There is no worse feeling for a student during this entire housing selection process than to be abandoned by "friends" at the last second.
 The student is left feeling alone, with nowhere to live and no one to live with.
 Please consider others' feelings and emotions when making housing choices.
 Furthermore, students should be up front and honest with one other; if there are other possible living arrangements, then all parties involved should be made aware of these potential scenarios.
 Finally, if all else fails and someone has been left out, there may be some other options available.